This page was partially updated July2020

 Complaint Procedure – Although hopefully never used, this procedure sets out how an individual can make a complaint over the Council’s behaviour and how that complaint will be dealt with.
 See the full document.

 Financial Regulations – These are one of the council’s three governing policy documents (the others are Standing Orders and Code of Conduct) providing procedural guidance for members and officers and must be observed in conjunction with the council’s standing orders and any individual financial regulations relating to contracts.
-Note that there is a summary available which highlights the most relevant clauses of the very large full regulations.
+See the full regulations.

 The regulations ensure that effective financial management is adequate and that a sound system of internal control is in place.
 These cover production of accounts, safeguarding public money by preventing and detecting inaccuracies and fraud.
 They also identify the duties of officers.